-In order to start working in the marijuana industry, you will need to complete the Marijuana Establishment Agent Card application, which includes having a recent photo and fingerprint background check done.
+In order to start working in the marijuana industry, you must complete the Marijuana Establishment Agent Card application, which includes having a recent photo done.
 Here are the basic steps you will need to complete:

 Note: If you will be working for a “dual licensee” establishment (one that is both a medical and recreational establishment), you will need to be fingerprinted twice because Legislature passed Medical Marijuana first and Recreational under a separate law, legally each establishment has to have its own reason for fingerprinting.

 If you currently hold an agent registration card, it will be valid for one year following the date of issue.
 The marijuana agent work card renewal process is the same as the initial application process.
 The Nevada Department of Taxation recommends starting the renewal process thirty days before expiration so you don’t risk expiration and a lapse in employment.

 Fingerprinting Express: Nevada’s Industry Leader in Fingerprinting and More

 At Fingerprinting Express, we pride ourselves on being your single source for marijuana agent work card application requirements.
 Not only can we provide fast, accurate Livescan electronic fingerprinting, we can also make copies of your identification, take your photo and attach to your paperwork so you have everything you need to complete your work card application with one easy stop.
 Walk into one of our modern, comfortable locations at your convenience or book an appointment online.

 Q: What do I need to bring with me when I come to get fingerprints for my marijuana agent work card?

 A: You will need a valid government-issued photo I.D., your Agent Fingerprint Submission Form, and a payment method (cash/card).
 Don’t worry, if you forget your form we have extras for your convenience.